nirvaankohli/fallout-event-proj/README.md

 # The Problem

-So the world is ending on the 7th of July and the human species may not survive.
-Soup, however can survive the incoming apocalypse, but only with help.
-Soup needs a companion to accompany itself(as soup can't walk) to preserve the legacy of humankind for the next species to rule earth.
+So the world is ending on the 7th of July, and the human species may not survive.
+Soup, however, can survive the incoming apocalypse, but only with help.
+Soup needs a companion to accompany itself(as soup can't walk) to preserve the legacy of humankind for the next species to rule Earth.

 ---

 # What is FALL-E?

-FALL-E is a robot inspired by the pixar movie "WALL-E" and is meant to preserve soup and the legacy of the human species after the destruction of the world.
+FALL-E is a robot inspired by the Pixar movie "WALL-E" and is meant to preserve soup and the legacy of the human species after the destruction of the world.
 It has a tank-drive chassis with two independent tracks(motor on each side).

 FALL-E features a Seeed Studio XIAO ESP32C3, 2 DC Motors, and a DRV8833 Motor Driver.